-Esther \e-sther, es-ther\ as a girl's name is pronounced ESS-ter.
+Esther [es-ther] as a girls' name is pronounced ESS-ter.
 It is of Persian origin, and the meaning of Esther is "myrtle, bride; star".
-Biblical: a young beautiful Hebrew woman who became the wife of the Persian king Ahasuerus, and risked her life to save her people.
+Biblical: a young beautiful Hebrew woman who became the wife of the Persian king Ahasuerus, and risked herself to save her people.
 Jews celebrate the festival of Purim in memory of her.
 Her Hebrew name was Hadassah meaning both "myrtle" and "bride", and the form Esther is a Persian translation of it.
 It could also derive from Persian stara meaning "star", or be a Hebrew form of the name of the Persian goddess of love and fertility Ishtar.
 Esther has traditionally been given to girls born during the period of Purim, the feast that celebrates Esther's biblical achievements.
 The name was later taken up by the Puritans in the 17th century.
 Though not related in origin, Esther has been used before as an English form of the Irish Gaelic name Aislinn.
 Swimming actress Esther Williams; cosmetics pioneer Estée Lauder.

-Esther is a very popular first name for females (#132 out of 4276) and also a very popular surname or last name for all people (#43891 out of 88799) (2000 U.S. Census).
+Esther is a very prominent first name for females (#132 out of 4276, Top 3%) and also a very prominent last name for all people (#38263 out of 150436, Top 25%).
+(2000 U.S. Census)

 Esther reached its peak rank of #33 in the U.S. in the 1900s, and is currently at #203.
 (2015 Birth Statistics)